fauzaanu/diet/README.md

 2. Use the `/start` command to begin the diet plan creation process
 3. Follow the bot's prompts to input your information and preferences
 4. Receive your personalized diet plan and meal suggestions

-## Contributing

-Contributions are welcome!
-Please feel free to submit a Pull Request.

-## License

-This project is open source and available under the [MIT License](LICENSE).

-## Disclaimer

-This bot is based on Alex Hormozi's diet method and is not a substitute for professional medical advice.
-Always consult with a healthcare professional before starting any new diet or exercise program.